nazariikolesnikov/nazariikolesnikov/README.md

 • The histogram (bars) and trend line (pink line) illustrate the distribution of healthcare facilities by the percentage of 30-day readmissions.<br/><br/>
 &nbsp;&nbsp;&nbsp;• The key statistical measures for this distribution are:
-       o The average is 19.31 % and reflects the overall average rate of readmission in the sample;
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;o The average is 19.31 % and reflects the overall average rate of readmission in the sample;
        o The median is 19.10 %, and it is the middle value that divides all institutions into two equal parts.
 The closeness of the mean and the median            indicates a symmetrical and balanced distribution of the data;
        o The standard deviation is 2.51% and indicates that the values are moderately scattered around the mean, suggesting some variability among institutions;